victorliu1231/ProcessingGroupLab/README.md

 day 3
 Minjun and Isabella- Finished the bouncing.
 Isabella did the coding mainly and Minjun edited the code + helped out.
+Jerry and Victor- debugging what happens when the rock hits the walls

+At Home:
+Victor - made rocks bounce off each other in correct direction with reasonable accuracy using Collideable